SMunro1234/Stan_Munro_Portfolio/README.md

 #Stan Munro Portfolio

 Overview
 Welcome to my GitHub portfolio!
-This repository showcases a collection of projects that highlight my expertise in physics, programming, and data analysis.
+This repository showcases a collection of projects highlighting my expertise in physics, programming, and data analysis.
 Each project demonstrates my ability to solve complex problems using computational methods, numerical simulations, and automation tools.
-Below, you’ll find descriptions of the key projects included in this portfolio.
+Below are descriptions of the key projects included in this portfolio.

 Contents
 Projects